Buying an amp online

-Versatility and affordability make this one of the best budget amps for gigging
+Versatile and affordable, this is one of the best guitar amps under $/£500

 The cheap, high-gain micro amp head you can gig with

-The best guitar amp for beginners, students and guitarists on the move
+The best amp for beginners, students and guitarists on the go

 The ideal practice amp for quiet practice and music playback

-Killer clean tones make this one of the best gigging amps for pedals
+Killer clean tones make this a great gigging amp for pedals

-The desktop amp with Wi-Fi, Bluetooth and a staggering array of tones
+Desktop amp with Wi-Fi, Bluetooth and a huge array of tones